Apple Picking in Virginia: The 15 Best VA Apple Orchards to Visit

 Along with apples, you can also purchase honey, hams and bacon, jams and jellies, apple cider, syrups, and more.

-During the apple harvesting season, they also offer field trips where you can enjoy a wagon ride around the orchard and pick a fresh apple to eat.
+During the apple harvesting season, they also offer field trips where you can enjoy a wagon ride around the apple orchard and pick a fresh apple to eat.

 READ MORE: The 15 Best Things to Do in Roanoke VA